Maras59/manga-cli/README.md

 # manga-cli
-Command line tool that renders manga panels in ascii.
+Command line tool that draws manga panels in ascii.
+Pulls images from a to be decided source and draws them in the terminal.
+May feature some fun animatoins or GIF support

-Requires `apt-get install libmagickwand-dev`